jeppeml/power-price-monitor/README.md

 - **ConfigService.hpp/cpp**: Manages saving and loading WiFi credentials and API keys from non-volatile storage.
 - **HueService.hpp/cpp**: Discovers and fetches IP address and port of the Philips Hue bridge.
 - **HueLightService.hpp/cpp**: Controls the lights connected to the Philips Hue bridge.
 - **HueEventService.hpp/cpp**: Handles events from the Philips Hue bridge.
-(Currently not integrated, needs a lot of work)
+(Currently not integrated, but does work.
+Needs more work and integration with main.cpp not straightforward)
 - **WiFiSetupService.hpp/cpp**: Sets up the device as a WiFi access point to capture WiFi credentials using `Captive Portal`
 - **WiFiUtils.hpp/cpp**: Simply connects to the Wifi, keeps trying forever